FOR HEALTH AND SAFETY PROFESSIONALS

 How do I apply to be on the HASANZ Register?

-You can only join the HASANZ Register if you belong to a professional association that is a Full Member of HASANZ.
+You are able to apply online.
+However, you can only join the HASANZ Register if you belong to a professional association that is a Full Member of HASANZ.
 To be eligible to list on the Register you will have to meet the registration standard set by that professional association.
 Contact your professional association for information on their registration standard.

 What is a registration standard?